dx9824/XuDong.github.io/_pages/about.md

 </div>

--	**Dong, X.**, Fang, Y., Li, W., Sun，M., He, X.(2025).
-Engagement for morality?
-Leveraging the role of moral foundations in government-public disaster communication on Weibo in China, paper presented at the 2025 ICA.
--	**Dong, X.**, Huang, M.，Gong, H. (2024).
-“I” Speak Out, “We” Speak Louder?
-The Moderating Role of Self-Construal in the Impact of Opinion Congruence with SNS Friends and Experts on Expression Intentions, paper presented at the 2024 AEJMC.
--	**Dong, X.**, Sun, M. (2024).
-Saving other-face, hindering correction pace：the influence of self-construal and face concern on misinformation correction intentions, paper presented at 2024 ICA Preconference.
--	**Dong, X.**, He, X. (2024).
-Leveraging the effect of moral foundations on rumor-debunking on social media: A computational research, paper presented at the 2024 Annual Conference of Chinese Computational Communication Research Association.**The Best Paper**
--	**Dong, X.** (2020).
-A research on persuasive effect of news feeds Ad in WeChat based on ELM Model, paper presented at the 2020 Annual Conference of Annual Conference of Chinese Computational Communication Research Association.

 # 💻 Projects and Funding
 - *2025.06 -*, "Project of Sichuan Network Culture Research Center" (PI)
 - *2024.06 -2025.06*, "Project of Social Governance Innovation Research Center of Sichuan Philosophy and Social Sciences Key Research Base" (PI)